Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

 – “And You Shall Be a Light Unto the Nations”

-- (3/3 tapestries, series complete)
+- 3 tapestries, series completed).

 - Click on images for more information.

-NEW PSALMS FOR AN OLD BOOK (I-X)
+NEW PSALMS FOR AN OLD BOOK (I-?)

 – Rustlings Amid Lives Unchanged